Cover image credits : undraw.co

 First Impressions

-Confused and Excited.
+Confused and Excited

-The next task assigned to me was to set up the project with the Wikimedia CI service.
-Wikimedia uses jenkins job builder (JJB) to create and manage Jenkins jobs.
+The next task was to set up the project with Wikimedia’s CI service.
+Wikimedia uses Jenkins Job Builder (JJB) to create and manage Jenkins jobs.
 Again, this was a completely new experience for me.
-I used the tox-docker template of JJB for the project and added the project to the zuul/layout.yaml file in the Integration/config repository inorder to make Jenkis track changes to the project and run the required jobs.
-A special thanks to the Wikimedia community as this was completely new for me and I asked way too many questions on the IRC channel.
-Each time I received a prompt and accurate response!
-I even received help for setting up permissions for my Gerrit account.
-Next, I set up tox for the project.
-It was a simple task where I ran two tests, first was the django tests to test the python code and the other was for code linting using black.
+I used the tox-docker template of JJB for the project and added it to the zuul/layout.yaml file in the Integration/config repository to make Jenkins track changes and run the required jobs.

 Setting up the Development Environment

-Since the project requires communicating with the Wikimedia API, authenticating users and uploading images, continuously spamming the existing wikimedia deployments was not a good idea.
-My mentor suggested that I should set up Wikimedia Vagrant on my local machine for development.
-This was a complex challenge as I had to read a lot of documentation about how the vagrant works and what all roles should I enable.
+This was a complex challenge, as I had to read a lot of documentation to understand how Vagrant works and which roles needed to be enabled.
 Since the application required OAuth, I enabled the OAuth role with suitable permissions.

 Final Thoughts